Valhalla Super Massive

-Similar to Cirrus Minor, but smaller and less dense.
+Similar to Cirrus Major, but smaller and less dense.
 Strange repeating echoes, low initial density, significant predelay before the reverb.
 Turn up the size, turn down the density, and let the echoes evolve over time.
 Or crank up the density and turn down the size, for a perfect mid-80s digital room reverb.

 EQ High Cut

 ValhallaSupermassive has been designed to get a lot of sonic complexity with a relatively simple set of controls.

 Controls the wet/dry mix of Supermassive.
 0% is a completely dry signal, 100% is only the reverb/delay signal, and values in between mix in different amounts of the reverb signal.
 Click on the MIX label above the control to lock/unlock the MIX control at the last value selected.
 This is useful when browsing through presets, or for using Supermassive on a send (when you want it set to 100% wet).

 Controls the width of the reverb/delay output of Supermassive.
 100% is maximum width, 0% is mono, and values less than 0% will reverse the left and right outputs.
 Some of the Supermassive sounds will spin around your head from left to right; setting WIDTH to -100% will reverse this direction.

 Controls the length of the longest delay line in the feedback delay network, in milliseconds.
 Depending on the MODE and the WARP setting, you may or may not hear audible echoes at this setting.
 The Delay Sync combo box allow you to choose whether the delay is set in milliseconds, or as a factor of the project’s tempo.